alexandre-lavoie/line_em_up_client/README.md

 To take part of the tournament, you have to add abit of code on top of the assignment.

+You **MUST** copy the `client.py` to your repository.
+You should put the file at the same depth as your `main.py` (or equivalent).
+You should also be able to just copy paste the contents directly into your code (though it could lead to some issues).

-You must include the following methods in your code.
+You **MUST** include the following methods in your code.
 To make your life easier, an `example.py` can be found in this repo that you can base yourself off of or simply copy.

 ## Methods